 Kennel cough is a syndrome not a disease.
 As the name suggests it has most commonly been associated with dogs who have been kennelled.
 However in recent years we have seen a dramatic increase in cases of dogs who are dog walked in groups either friends or professional dog walkers.
 For this reason we think it is absolutely essential that all ‘professionally dog walked’ dogs have regular protection.

 The commonest cause by far, of this very nasty disease is Bordetella bronchiseptica.
-Vaccination against Bordetella is achieved by placing the vaccine drops up your dog’s nose – this stimulates a strong local immunity in their airways.This immunity lasts for 12 months and can be given at the same time as your dogs. routine vaccinations.
+Vaccination against Bordetella is achieved by placing the vaccine drops up your dog’s nose – this stimulates a strong local immunity in their airways.This immunity lasts for 12 months and can be given at the same time as your puppy or your dog’s routine vaccinations.

 Rabies protection is necessary as part of the UK Pet Travel Scheme (PETS).
 All the Braid Vets are able to oversee all parts of the scheme.
 Please contact us for details for the PETS scheme.
 DEFRA also have an informative website, go to www.defra.gov.uk and follow the links for PETS.